USEPA/CMAQ/PYTOOLS/dmschlo/README.md

 This processor requires a CMAQ OCEAN file as an input.
 OCEAN is a time- independent I/O API file that identifies the fractional [0-1] coverage in each model grid cell allocated to open ocean (OPEN) or surf zone (SURF).
-OPEN and SURF should already account for SEAICE grid cell coverage.
 This affects seasalt emissions, and is not relevant for DMS or halogens except indirectly via seasalt.

-For details on how to make a OCEAN file, see the [OCEAN File Tutorial](https://github.com/USEPA/CMAQ_Dev/blob/operational/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md)
+For details on how to make a OCEAN file, see the [OCEAN File Tutorial](../../DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md)

 DMS and CHLO have previously been provided by scripts maintained and run by Brett Gantt but was never released to the public.
 This tool uses similar inputs